IT Hit Edit Any Document for SharePoint Installation and Configuration

 Choose tenant-wide or per-site deployment.
-Tenant-wide deployment is available for SharePoint Online only and for ribbon package only: ITHitEditAnyDocumentRibbonActionsSPSOnlineNewExperience.sppkg.
-SharePoint On-Premises as well as columns package does not support this option.
+Tenant-wide deployment is available for ribbon package for SharePoint Online only (ITHitEditAnyDocumentRibbonActionsSPSOnlineNewExperience.sppkg).
+SharePoint On-Premises, as well as columns package, does NOT support this option.
 Find more details here.
-When the upload completes you will see the "Do You Trust IT Hit Edit Edy Document" dialog:
+When the upload completes you will see the "Do you trust IT Hit Edit Edy Document" dialog:

 - For tenant-wide deployment select "Make this solution available to all websites in the organization".
 If you select the checkbox, the application will NOT appear in the applications list.
 Instead, it is automatically deployed to all websites.

 - For per-Site deployment do NOT select the checkbox.
 In this case, you will need to add the application to each website separately.

 Add the application to your website.
 Important!
 This step is required only if you did NOT check the "Make this solution available to all websites in the organization" checkbox when uploading the extension to the App catalog.
 Go to your SharePoint website, navigate to Site Content.
 Select New -> App option.

 Find application in the catalog under Your Apps -> From Your Organization section.
 Select App Details:

 Select ADD IT:

 Important!
 In the case of SharePoint Online, application deployment may take up to 10 minutes.